Leadership

 Staff

-Dr. Andy Gibb is a Data Manager for BC-CPCSSN.
+Dr. Andy Gibb is the Data Manager for BC-CPCSSN.
 Andy has an extensive, published track record in scientific research.
 He is the person that works on solving all of the programming issues, implementing automation algorithms and ensures the data are secure and meets the highest privacy standards.

 Dawn Mooney visualizes and communicates health data at the UBC Centre for Health Services and Policy Research, including for the BC-PHCRN.
 Dawn is interested in methods of effective graphical communication of health data and statistics, and in using mapping to explore, communicate and address geographic disparities in health and health care.